Connect to Oracle Database or eBusiness Suite in a BizTalk Services Project

 In Server Explorer, expand BizTalk Adapter Service, expand the Management URL, and then expand LOB Types.

-Right-click Oracle DB or Oracle EBS and click Add Oracle Target.
-This opens the Add a Target wizard:
+Right-click Oracle DB or Oracle EBS and select Add Oracle Target.
+The Add a Target wizard opens:

 Server: The server name or IP address of the Oracle system and optionally, the port number.
-If the port number is not specified, port 1521 is used.
-To specify a different port, enter ComputerName:PortNumber.
+If the port number is not entered, port 1521 is used.
+To use a different port, enter ComputerName:PortNumber.

 Service Name: Required when Server is specified.

-Advanced: Click this button to configure additional Connection Properties and any Binding Properties:
+Advanced: Select this button to configure additional Connection Properties and any Binding Properties:

 In the Binding Properties tab, refer to Working with BizTalk Adapter for Oracle Database Binding Properties or Working with BizTalk Adapter for Oracle E-Business Suite Binding Properties.